IT’S THEIR TEAM THEIR FAMILIES FFS WHERE ARE THOSE NONCE SPELLING PEDANTS WHEN YOU NEED THEM

 146 000 IMPRESSIONS THIS MONTH.

-WHY WOULD I WANT TAE SPEAK TAE A NONCE LIKE YOU MIKE ITS LIKE A DRUNK ON THE BUS
+WHY WOULD I WANT TAE SPEAK TAE A TWATLIKE YOU MIKE ITS LIKE A DRUNK ON THE BUS

 Notorious serial murderer Rose West wins first prize in a prison bake-off contest with her Victoria sponge